 "That's wonderful.
-You and Tasuki compliment each other, you know, and I am sure Tamahome is happy now that you have found your happiness," Chichiri said, his voice softening with utter sincerity.
+You and Tasuki complement each other, you know, and I am sure Tamahome is happy now that you have found your happiness," Chichiri said, his voice softening with utter sincerity.

 Atsuna nodded to herself.
 "I can still feel him sometimes, Chichiri.
 He watches over me.
-I suppose not even death or a different world can separate us in the end."
+I suppose not even a different world can separate us in the end."

 "I agree with you, Atsuna.
 Tamahome loved you a lot, you know.
 That love keeps him bound to you, and that will never change, no matter what happens to either of you."
 There was a short pause.
 "Actually, I was going to be contacting you and Tasuki.
 Lady Houki wishes for him and me to go on a small quest throughout Konan to check the completion of the resuscitation after the war, as well as the aftereffects of Tenkou's onslaught.
 She would like us to personally speak with several of Konan's citizens to see where improvements may be made."

 "No offense, Chichiri, but why didn't she ask the soldiers to do that?"
 Atsuna questioned.

 "Well, Lady Houki wishes for us to make contact with the citizens ourselves since we are the last two surviving warriors of the Suzaku Seven.
 Many people rejoice upon seeing us, you know.
 I wouldn't mind the correspondence, but I'm sure Tasuki won't be quite as thrilled, you know."